Places to visit near Yellowstone National Park ( cool, fun, western towns and unique places to visit)

 A living museum at Nevada City

-Nevada City located in the southeast region of Montana and just a short drive west of Virginia city, is a very cool living museum.
+One of the cool places to visit near Yellowstone on a road trip through the western part of the state is at Nevada City.
+Located in the southeast region of Montana and just a short drive west of Virginia city, is a very cool living museum.
 Developed as a typical western city in Montana, buildings from all around Montana slated for demolition were brought to Nevada city and saved by a thoughtful senator.
 Nevada City represents a typical Montana style town with the various businesses that would support this type of community in the state and a unique look into that lifestyle and business.

 Dinosaur Center in Thermopolis, Wyoming